QueenBeeSC/swarm.city-Boardwalk/README.md

 **How does creating a hashtag work?**
 1. from the hashtag index screen, select the (+) symbol
 2. the hashtag is an Ethereum smart contract that can be created in exchange for SWT to cover the required processing power required
-3. the hashtag must have a description explaining the context of expected commerce,a contact link to provide support, and a name
+3. the hashtag must have a description explaining the context of expected commerce, a contact link to provide support, and a name
 4. set the hashtag fee, which is the fixed amount automatically deducted from all transactions and paid out to the hashtag creator
-5. the hashtag creator must also maintian the hashtag using the fees deducted from the transaction and can also allocate fixed amounts to compensate additional hashtag maintainers
+5. the hashtag creator must also maintain the hashtag using the fees deducted from the transaction and can also allocate fixed amounts to compensate additional hashtag maintainers
 6. the hashtag short url is then produced to the hashtag creator and is ready for commerce

 **to be continued